jerryowusu/jerryowusu/README.md

   code: [JavaScript, React, Redux, NodeJs, Ruby, Ruby on Rails, HTML5, CSS3, Semantic UI, Bootstrap, Tailwind CSS],
   askMeAbout: [Beach, health and wellness, joy and happiness],
-  challenge: "I am upgrading my skills to become one of the best developers at Microverse",
+  challenge: "I am upgrading my skills at Microverse to become one of the best developers in the world",
   funFacts: ['Upgrading to rock the world, grab me before it's too late'] }
 ```